manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

-After building a new structure in the form of a :math:`2\times2\times2` supercell, the cluster vectors are constructed using the :meth:`ClusterSpace.get_cluster_vector` method for the instance of the :class:`ClusterSpace <icetdev.ClusterSpace>` class that was initiated in the previous section.
-The cluster vectors are printed, as a sequence of tables, with help of the :meth:`ClusterSpace.print` method.
+After building a new structure in the form of a :math:`2\times2\times2` supercell, the cluster vectors are constructed using the :meth:`ClusterSpace.get_cluster_vector
+<icetdev.core.cluster_space.ClusterSpace.get_cluster_vector>` method for the
+instance of the :class:`ClusterSpace <icetdev.core.cluster_space.ClusterSpace>`
+class that was initiated in the previous section.
+The cluster vectors are printed, as a sequence of tables, with help of the :meth:`print` method.

 .. literalinclude:: ../../../../examples/get_cluster_vector.py
    :start-after: # Generate and print the cluster vector for a pure Si